-The Public Interest Series comprises three categories, named for the audiences for whom their information is most salient: Emergency Preparedness; Healthcare Executives; and Healthcare Consumers.
+The Public Interest Series comprises three categories, named for the audiences for whom their information is most salient: Emergency Preparedness; Health Care Consumers; and Military.

 These guidebooks provide insightful analysis and solutions for the legal preparedness challenges faced by healthcare providers, emergency physicians and nurses, public health officials, homeland security and emergency preparedness professional, and first responders.